Byadiso/ryaneza/README.md

 -   user can do simple payment
 -   user can modify or mark his fruit or vegetable as bought
 -   user can view purchase history
+-   admin can view purchase history of all products(vegetables and fruits)
 -   user can return bad good (fruits or vegetables)

 # DEMO